Search for

 Bombings aboard commercial airliners are unfortunately nothing new.
 These attacks have plagued airline travel almost since its beginning.
 While most of the early bombings were suicide attempts or schemes for insurance money, terrorism became a dominant motive for increasingly deadly attacks since the 1960s.
-The following list describes a whopping 80 cases related to airliner bombings, 52 of them resulting in deaths.
+The following list describes 88 cases related to airliner bombings, 56 of them resulting in deaths.

 10 October 1933 - United Airlines

-A Boeing 247 airliner flying from Cleveland, Ohio, to Chicago, Illinois, exploded in mid-air over Chesterton, Indiana.
-Ten people (7 passengers, 3 crew) were killed in the crash.
-The crash was blamed on a nitroglycerin bomb aboard the plane but no suspects or motive were ever found.
+A Boeing 247 airliner flying from Cleveland to Chicago exploded in mid-air over Chesterton, Indiana.
+Ten people (7 passengers, 3 crew) were killed in the crash, and the cause was determined to be a nitroglycerin bomb.
+No suspects or motive were ever found.

 7 May 1949 - Philippine Air Lines